 How to Water a Marijuana Plant

-Cannabis is a tough plant and most strains will be very forgiving if you lax with their water supply.
-However, consistent water stress can be detrimental to the health and the ultimate quality of the plant.
-It is, therefore, imperative for every grower interested in fresh, robust and healthy leaves to know how to water the plants in the right manner and at the right times.
+Cannabis is a tough plant and most strains will be very forgiving if you are imperfect with their water supply.
+However, consistent water stress can be detrimental to the health and ultimately the quality of the plant.
+It is, therefore, imperative for every grower interested in fresh, robust and healthy pot plants to know how to water the plants in the right manner and at the right times.

 Hydration is very important for Cannabis Plants

 Cannabis plants require a lot of water, especially when they are just about to flower.
 As a general rule, cannabis plants should never be allowed to go for long without water.
 Depriving them of water for long will hamper their nutrient intake and as a result, the growth will be stunted, leading to poor yields.

 While watering the plants however, caution should be taken to ensure you don’t supply too much water since this may lead to other undesirable conditions such as botrytis and root rot amongst other problems.
 Ideally, you should determine the critical amount of water needed by the plant based on the strain, the size, as well as the stage of growth.

 Know when to water the plants